 “Who, who, who’s out there?” the baby owls said.

 The baby owls were unsure at first.
-Should they peck at the fairy?
-Pluck out her wings?
-Tear her apart a beak full at a time?
-Or do the kind thing and kill her quickly?
-As they were young and in need of experience they decided to do it slowly.
+Should they peck at it?
+Pluck out its wings?
+Tear it apart a beak-full at a time?
+Or do the kind thing and kill it quickly?
+As they were young and craved experience they decided to do it slowly.

 During their deliberations, scratching was heard outside their tree.